Shahbagi: Usage

 In March 2025, left-wing protestors allegedly attacked police.
-Following the incident Shadik Kayem, coordinator of the Students Against Discrimination (SAD), and Hasnat Abdullah, the Chief Organizer of Southern region for the National Citizen Party, expressed criticism of left-wing protesters while referring to them “Shahbagi".
+Following the incident Shadik Kayem and Hasnat Abdullah, the Chief Organizer of Southern region for the National Citizen Party, expressed criticism of left-wing protesters while referring to them "Shahbagi".
 BNP politician Ishraque Hossain criticized Gonojagoron Mancha calling it "Shahbagi".
 Students at Comilla University, Jahangirnagar University, Dhaka University held protests featuring anti-fascist and anti-Shahbagi slogans.
 Demonstrators also called for the arrest of activist Lucky Aktar, labeling her Shahbagi for her role during the 2013 protest.

-In April 2025, Umama Fatema leader of leftist student organisation Bangladesh Students' Union, supported the controversial report of Women's Affairs Reform Commission, Netizens opposing the commission labeled her "Shahbagi" which she later denied in a Facebook post.
+In April 2025, Umama Fatema leader of leftist student organisation Bangladesh Students' Union, supported the controversial report of Women's Affairs Reform Commission, netizens opposing the commission labelled her "Shahbagi" which she later addressed in a Facebook post.

-On May 2025, in an interview, Inquilab Mancha spokesperson Sharif Osman Hadi alleged that Shahbagis had played a role in disrupting law and order in Bangladesh.
+In May 2025, in an interview, Inqilab Moncho spokesperson Osman Hadi alleged that Shahbagis had played a role in disrupting law and order in Bangladesh.

 On 27 May 2025, protest was carried out at Rajshahi University with various anti-Shahbagi slogans.
 Hefazat-e-Islam Bangladesh issued a statement demanding trials for Shapla Square Massacre alleging role of Shahbagis.

-Shadik Kayem, central publication secretary of Islami Chhatra Shibir, accused the Shahbag protesters of legitimizing a fascist regime through the rise of mob culture, extra-judicial killings and enforced disappearances.
+Shadik Kayem, central publication secretary of Islami Chhatra Shibir, accused the Shahbag protesters of legitimizing a fascist regime through the rise of mob culture, extrajudicial killings and enforced disappearances.
 S. M. Farhad, president of the Dhaka University unit of Islami Chhatra Shibir, stated that all massacres from the Liberation War to Shahbag must be properly adjudicated, and that any process marred by scandals, abductions, mob violence or undue influence would constitute a "judicial killing."